 Turning our backs on violence as a means of solving the Kurdish question, and overcoming the repressive policy of denial at least in part, are closely connected to the fact that we upheld the democratic option.
-The ban on Kurdish language and culture, education and broadcasting is in itself a terrorist act and practically invites counter-violence.
+The ban on Kurdish language and culture, education and broadcasting is in itself a terrorist act and practically invites counterviolence.
 Violence, however, has been used by both sides to an extent that goes beyond legitimate self-defence.

 Many movements today take to even more extreme methods.
 However, we have declared unilateral ceasefires several times - we have withdrawn large numbers of our fighters from Turkish territory, and thus refuted the accusation of terrorism.
 Our peace efforts, however, have been ignored over the years.
 Our initiatives were never met with a response.
 Rather, a group of Kurdish politicians sent out as ambassadors of peace was detained and handed long prison terms.
-Our efforts for peace have wrongly been interpreted
+Our efforts for peace have wrongly been interpreted as weakness.
+There is no other explanation for statements like 'the PKK and Öcalan are practically finished, or that our initiatives were only tactical.

-On 29 August 1998, Abdullah Öcalan declared a ceasefire that would start on 1 September 1998.
-In the weeks that immediately followed this announcement Öcalan was forced out of Syria, and after an odyssey of several months he was abducted from Kenya and handed over to the Turkish authorities. Öcalan continued his efforts for peace from the Imrali Island Prison that had been especially tailored for him, and where he was the sole prisoner.
-He declared a ceasefire on 2 August 1999, and called on PKK forces to withdraw outside the boundaries of the borders of Turkey.
-These forces were immediately withdrawn, but during the withdrawal many PKK guerrillas lost their lives because they were ambushed by Turkish army forces.
-In parallel, Öcalan asked for symbolic peace groups to come as weakness.
-There is no other explanation for statements like 'the PKK and Öcalan are practically finished', or that our initiatives were only tactical.
 So they claimed they only needed to act a little bit tougher in order to smash the PKK.
 So they increased their attacks on the Kurdish liberation movement.
 Nobody asks, however, why they never succeeded.
 It is impossible to solve the Kurdish question by means of violence.
 The attitude described above also contributed to the failure of the ceasefire that began on 1 October 2006.
 I had called on the PKK to offer this ceasefire.
-Some intellectuals and non-government organisations had demanded such a step.
-However, again it was not taken seriously.
+Some intellectuals and nongovernment organisations had demanded such a step.
+However. again it was not taken seriously.
 Instead, racism and chauvinism were stirred up, creating an atmosphere of confrontation.
 Besides, we must not forget that the AKP also uses this issue to play down their own problems with the Kemalist elite, by making compromises with the army and speculating on the escalation of the Kurdish problem.
-Presently, the government restricts itself to some half-hearted measures in order to wrench some concessions from the EU.
+Presently, the government restricts itself to some halfhearted measures in order to wrench some concessions from the EU.
 They are trying to win time with the help of the harmonisation laws enacted in the context of the EU accession process.
 In reality, these supposed reforms are just waste-paper.